Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 Defensive line

-Seattle got two sacks, one by Jamal Adams, and didn’t seem to get the same kind of consistent pressure as the last few weeks.
-One reason may have been Carlos Dunlap, who was dealing with a sore foot and seem to play mostly on third downs and obvious passing situations and had a muted impact in this game.
+It looked good early when Benson Mayowa got a sack on the second series.
+But for much of the day, the line wasn’t as fearsome as it has been in recent weeks — the only other sack was by safety Jamal Adams and Seattle had just four quarterback hits on 26 dropbacks, only one from a lineman.

-And the rushing numbers in the second half obviously indicate the Seahawks at times just got pushed around.
+One reason might have been Carlos Dunlap, who was dealing with a sore foot, seemed to play mostly on third downs and obvious passing situations and had a muted impact in this game.

 Grade: C